kongaskristjan/group-policy-annealing/README.md

 ### Cart Pole

 Cart Pole environment requires the agent to learn to balance a vertical pole by accelerating the cart left or right.
 Reward is given for each time step as long as the pole is vertical within 15 degrees accuracy and does not veer out of the image.
+There's a maximum time limit of 500 simulation steps.

 Here's a very aggressive setup for training the CartPole agent.
 The training can be extremely fast if we're lucky, but is quite unstable and often does not converge.